Eyepiece: Plössl or "Symmetrical"

-The Plössl is an eyepiece usually consisting of two sets of doublets, designed by Georg Simon Plössl in 1860.
-Since the two doublets can be identical this design is sometimes called a symmetrical eyepiece.
-The compound Plössl lens provides a large 50° or more apparent field of view, along with relatively large FOV.
+The Plössl is an eyepiece usually consisting of two sets of doublets, designed by Georg Plössl in 1860.
+Since the two doublets can be identical, this design is sometimes called a symmetrical eyepiece.
+The compound Plössl lens provides a large 50° or more apparent field of view, along with the proportionally large true FOV.
 This makes this eyepiece ideal for a variety of observational purposes including deep-sky and planetary viewing.
-The chief disadvantage of the Plössl optical design is short eye relief compared to an orthoscopic since the Plössl eye relief is restricted to about 70–80% of focal length.
-The short eye relief is more critical in short focal lengths below about 10 mm, when viewing can become uncomfortable especially for people wearing glasses.
+The chief disadvantage of the Plössl optical design is short eye relief compared to an orthoscopic, since the Plössl eye relief is restricted to about 70–80% of focal length.
+The short eye relief is more critical in short focal lengths below about 10 mm, when viewing can become uncomfortable – especially for people wearing glasses.

 The Plössl eyepiece was an obscure design until the 1980s when astronomical equipment manufacturers started selling redesigned versions of it.
-Today it is a very popular design on the amateur astronomical market, where the name Plössl covers a range of eyepieces with at least four optical elements.
+Today it is a very popular design on the amateur astronomical market, where the name Plössl covers a range of eyepieces with at least four optical elements, sometimes overlapping with the Erfle design.

 This eyepiece is one of the more expensive to manufacture because of the quality of glass, and the need for well matched convex and concave lenses to prevent internal reflections.
 Due to this fact, the quality of different Plössl eyepieces varies.
 There are notable differences between cheap Plössls with simplest anti-reflection coatings and well made ones.

 Orthoscopic or "Abbe"

 The 4-element orthoscopic eyepiece consists of a plano-convex singlet eye lens and a cemented convex-convex triplet field lens achromatic field lens.
 This gives the eyepiece a nearly perfect image quality and good eye relief, but a narrow apparent field of view — about 40°–45°.
 It was invented by Ernst Abbe in 1880.
 It is called "orthoscopic" or "orthographic" because of its low degree of distortion and is also sometimes called an "ortho" or "Abbe".

-Until the advent of multicoatings and the popularity of the Plössl, orthoscopics were the most popular design for telescope eyepieces.
+Until the advent of multicoating and the popularity of the Plössl, orthoscopic eyepieces were the most popular design for telescope eyepieces.
 Even today these eyepieces are considered good eyepieces for planetary and lunar viewing.
-Due to their low degree of distortion and the corresponding globe effect, they are less suitable for applications which require an excessive panning of the instrument.
+They are preferred for reticle eyepieces, since they are one of the wide-field, long eye-relief designs with an external focal plane; slowly being supplanted by the König.
+Due to their low degree of distortion and the corresponding globe effect, they are less suitable for applications which require an extensive panning of the instrument.